Electrila/Electrila.github.io/_posts/2021-05-18-the_long_road_to_finding_my_true_passion.markdown

 ## That's when I discovered the magical world of coding!
 ![Coding](https://i.gifer.com/3Eqa.gif)

-On a whim, I signed up for a [Codecademy](https://www.codecademy.com/learn) account and began tinkering around with some of their free courses.
+On a whim, I signed up for a <a href="https://www.codecademy.com/learn" target="_blank">Codecademy</a> account and began tinkering around with some of their free courses.
 As someone who has been building custom PCs for the past ten years, I wanted to learn *how* the car ran as opposed to only knowing what's going on under the hood.
 I instantly became hooked.

 Fast forward several months.
 I had completed a full career path, two skill paths, and 27 courses through Codecademy, from C++ to Python and everything in between.
 I wasn't satisfied with focusing on just one language; I wanted to learn *everything.*  I started my very own GitHub account, I followed tech accounts on Twitter, I read articles and books, I watched YouTube videos.
 I was obsessed.
 I took some more free courses, completed tutorials through other programs, and began creating my own projects.
 For the first time in years, everything felt right.
 I felt satisfied.
 I was happy.
 Actually, let me rephrase: I was as happy as you can be in the midst of severe depression.

 I hadn't considered any type of career in the tech industry and wanted to make sure I wouldn't lose interest in this like I had with so many other things I tried.
 The months went by and my interest and desire to learn only intensified.
 I was meant to do this.
 I started researching schooling options and decided attending a bootcamp-style program was the right choice for me.
 I finally had the motivation I was looking for to get help with my depression.

 It's now May 18, 2021 and my depression is lifting.
 I'm on a stable medication regimen and regularly attend therapy.
 I finally worked up the courage to take the next step.
 I wanted this to be more than a hobby; I wanted it to be my career.
-I applied to [Flatiron School](https://flatironschool.com/our-courses/) for their self-paced Full-Stack Software Engineering program and was over the moon when I found out I had been accepted.
+I applied to <a href="https://flatironschool.com/our-courses/" target="_blank">Flatiron School</a> for their self-paced Full-Stack Software Engineering program and was over the moon when I found out I had been accepted.
 At age 30, everything is finally falling into place and I'm on the exact path I was meant to travel.

 <h2 align="center">For the first time in my life, I can truly say I have found my passion.</h2>